What is Effective Communication?

 Ways to Enhance your Communication Skills

-Here are 7 ways that would help you for an effective communication and to enhance your skills as a conversationalist.
+Here are 7 ways that would help you for effective communication and to enhance your skills as a conversationalist.

 - Listen to understand and relate- Be mentally present in the conversation.